fallen-icarus/cardano-loans/README.md

     duplicates
 - All outputs with beacons must contain at least one unit of each asset in the collateral list.
 - All outputs with beacon must not have any extraneous assets (ada is always allowed).
-- All outputs with beacons must go to loan address using the same staking credential as the one in the `CreateCloseOrUpdateAsk` redeemer.
+- All outputs with beacons must go to the loan address using the same staking credential as the one in the `CreateCloseOrUpdateAsk` redeemer.
 - The staking credential in the `CreateCloseOrUpdateAsk` redeemer must approve the transaction.

 One unit of each asset in the collateral list must be stored in the Ask UTxO to allow the lender to